PreetyManna11/Step_by_Step_Procedure_to_Analyze_Data/Data_Preperation_Handling_Missing_Values/READ.md

 * Special Character

 There can be N no. of possibilities, how a Missing value can be represented.
 It is really important for a data analyst to understand how a missing values can be represented.
-In order to know how your missing value is represented you need to go back to your Data Eng Team/Data Collection Team.
+In order to know how your missing value is represented or what does the missing value means, you need to go back to your Data Eng Team/Data Collection Team.

 ### How can you identify missing values in the dataset?